mc2285/ffmpeg-chapter-split/README.md

 ## What results to expect?

-The script will extract all chapters into separate files named after the chapter title.
+The script will extract all chapters (or all selected chapters) into separate files named after the chapter title.
 The files will be placed in the target directory.
 The extension is derrived from the input file.
 The default output directory is the current directory.